 Concluding Thought on Anxiety in the Horse and Management

 Anxiety and stress are common in the equine industry and impact a large percentage of horses.
 Training and competition are major contributors, but diet and ongoing health conditions also greatly contribute.
 If stress and anxiety are not controlled, health problems will develop which can impact soundness, ability to perform and impair overall health.
+Keep in mind that over 90% of gastric ulcers in the horse and even hindgut ailments are associated with stress and anxiety in the horse!
 Through modification of the diet and inclusion of proper herbal combinations, results can be quickly obtained, but you should not consider each horse the same in the approach taken.

 Author: Tom Schell, D.V.M., CVCH, CHN